 Like most CEOs, I’m talking with scores of people on a daily basis.
-This includes customers, employees, prospects, neighbors and family members.
-Some are in Cincinnati and many are all over the country.
+Some of this is through my executive coaching and strategic planning facilitation work.
+And some is just with friends, neighbors and family members.
+Most of the people I speak with are in Cincinnati, Ohio, Kentucky, Jacksonville, Florida and others are all over the country.
 Most want to develop their team’s mindset for persevering through these difficult times.
 It occurred to me that the core message from my first book is an excellent roadmap.

 Here’s the gist of it: prioritize, adapt and be responsible.
 Those three ideas produce the acronym PAR.
 Let’s break it down.